nudt-bioinfo/ParaHAT/README.md

 ## Single Node Benchmark Tools

-The WFA alignment library used in the single-node experiments includes two versions: WFA-basic and WFA-adap.
-WFA-basic performs exact alignment with a recall of 100%, while WFA-adap uses an approximate algorithm, which may result in slight recall loss.
+The WFA alignment library used in the single-node experiments includes two versions: WFA-basic and WFA-adap. **WFA-basic** performs exact alignment with a recall of **100%**, while WFA-adap uses an approximate algorithm, which may result in slight recall loss.

 In our original manuscript, both the CPU and GPU versions of WFA used the WFA-adap implementation, as it offers faster execution.
-If WFA-basic is used for exact alignment, its results are consistent with those produced by the KSW2 library, with both achieving 100% recall.
+If **WFA-basic** is used for exact alignment, its results are consistent with those produced by the KSW2 library, with both achieving **100% recall**.

 ## Citations